 South Cornwall · TR10

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Mabe Burnthouse, that work is shaped by the place itself — Mabe Burnthouse is a residential village west of Penryn with strong commuter demand from the Falmouth and Truro areas and significant late-twentieth-century estate expansion, with a building stock that leans toward 1960s and 1970s estates and modern Persimmon and Bovis estates.
+On a Mabe Burnthouse site, the brief always meets the place — Mabe Burnthouse is a residential village west of Penryn with strong commuter demand from the Falmouth and Truro areas and significant late-twentieth-century estate expansion, with a building stock that leans toward 1960s and 1970s estates and older granite cottages on the village fringes.

 Local context